 Since time immemorial, people have traveled from one place to another.
 In search for the so-called land of milk and honey people have attempted transfer their residence to other parts of the world.
 When a person or groups of persons transfer their place of residence from one country to another, it is called immigration.
 Immigration refers to the act of moving or settling in another place and country either temporarily or permanently.
 Immigration can be done legally or illegally.
 It is legal if the immigration is done pursuant to the laws of the country where one is transferring.
 Immigration becomes illegal when immigrants enter the territory of a particular without authorization coming from the said country or having entered the territory of a particular country with authorization they either overstay their visa or violate the terms and conditions of their visa.

 It is because of this reason that in October 2006, President George W. Bush made one giant step towards immigration reform.
-In an effort to make the United States borders more secure, President George Bush signed the Secure Fence Act of 2006.
-Among others, the bill authorized the construction of a fence along 700 miles of the US-Mexico Border.
-It also authorized more vehicle barriers, checkpoints, and lighting to prevent people from entering the United States illegally.
+In an effort to make the United States United States

 This is a free Essay on Illegal Immigration.
-We are the leading provider of affordable essay writing services in the United States and the United Kingdom.
-If you need help we will write well written Essay on Illegal Immigration at very affordable costs starting at $7.50/page.
+We are the leading provider of affordable essay writing services in the United States United Kingdom

 No comments: